 So Holokara planned to threaten to murder everyone in Marvel and DC comics if they refused to submit to his forced changes.
 If Linkara didn't stop him, he probably would have blown something else up to show he wasn't bluffing, causing mass death due to the panic from an orbital bombardment, and he'd probably go and murder a lot of people that had nothing to do with the industry when they tried to stop him.

-Speaking of Holokara, the reason for his Face Heel Turn was because Linkara was turning evil, but unlike him didn't realise this before it was too late.
-The fact that our hero would've been just like Holokara is horrifying in of itself, but that's not the Fridge Horror.
-The true Fridge Horror is that Holokara was stopped by Linkara, meaning if Linkara turned evil, then the same thing wouldn't work on him and there'd be nothing to stop him except the Angry Joe army(who couldn't fight off Comicron-1) and the plot-hole infused Nostalgia Critic(who just recently returned to the physical plane).
+Speaking of Holokara, the reason for his Face-Heel Turn was because Linkara was turning evil, but unlike him didn't realise this until it was too late.
+The fact that our hero would've been just like Holokara is horrifying in and of itself, but that's not the Fridge Horror.
+The true Fridge Horror is that Holokara was stopped by Linkara, meaning that if Linkara really turned evil, then the same thing wouldn't work on him and there'd be nobody to stop him.